annafelicity/predicting_popularity/README.md

 #### Data Problems:

 Given the extreme skew of the data, I decided to limit the model to library count values of 2 to 1500.
 Having so many library counts of 1 was having an undue influence on my data, so I decided to have the model focus on library counts of 2 or greater.
 On the other end of the value spectrum, outliers were also affecting my predictions.
-I made the decision to make a library count of 1500 the top value for my model based on the data visualization and where the values started to really thin out as well as taking into consideration that 1500 is more than 4 standard deviations from the mean (the standard deviation on the full dataset was 312 and the mean was 147.
+I made the decision to make a library count of 1500 the top value for my model based on the data visualization and where the values started to really thin out as well as taking into consideration that 1500 is more than 4 standard deviations from the mean (the standard deviation on the full dataset was 312 and the mean was 147).
 By narrowing the data to a range of library counts between 2 and 1500 the mean changed to 167 with a standard deviation of 253.

-In the future I would like to experiment more with other subsets of the data to see if I can further improve the model.
+In the future I would like to experiment more with other subsets of the data to see if I can further improve the model, for example library counts of 10 to 1500.

 #### The Model: